 Colorful and somewhat scary costumes, lots of music, dancing and cake.
-That’s fašank, masopust, končiny or ostatky, the legendary Czech Mardi Gras, the time of strange traditions like burrying the contrabass…
+That’s fašank, masopust, končiny or ostatky, the legendary Czech Mardi Gras, the time of strange traditions like burying the contrabass…

 Fašank is a festivity which takes place just before the 40-day-long Lent period of Easter.
 You probably know it as Mardi Gras or carnival but this is the Mardi Gras Czech way, so don’t expect any half-naked dancers or Venetian face masks.
 Instead, enter the world of strange creatures and even stranger customs.

 A costume parade is probably the most famous part of fašank.
-If you go to the Czech Republic for Mardi Gras, you will notice that the colorful costumes often portray animals or professions but in a strange and scary way.
-There are several traditional characters which you will encounter at every Czech Mardi Gras.
+If you go to the Czech Republic for this event, you will notice that the colorful costumes often portray animals or professions but in a strange and scary way.
+There are several traditional characters which you will encounter at every fašank.

-There is the bear on a chain and its master, the so called hřebenář (hair comb maker).
-Especially the bear must be in every fašank parade or it’s not fašank.
+Animal costumes are very traditional.
+There is the mare and the bear on a chain and its master.
+Brůna would be the north-Bohemian variant of the mare, however, sometimes it resembles a giraffe or a goat.
 Skakúni are young men in black coats and with red ribbons on their hats.
 They are usually leading the dances throughout the parade.
 Podšabláři are men with red wooden sabres dancing traditional sabre dances.

-Every parade will also have it’s devil and men in female folcloric clothes.
-As we mentioned before, many masks represent animals (horses, cows, birds…) and also professions such as a chimney sweeper.
+Many parades will also have its devil and men in female folkloric clothes.
+As we mentioned before, many masks represent animals (horses, cows, birds…) and also professions such as a chimney sweeper or the knacker.